1964 Monson Motor Lodge protests: Prison release and tensions

 The same day King was released from jail, a number of city business leaders met at the Monson.
-These included Herbert E. Wofe, head of St. Augustine's largest bank, four executives from the Fairchild Stratos corporation, and the mayor.
+These included Herbert E. Wolfe, known as St. Augustine's "One Man Power Structure", four executives from the Fairchild Stratos corporation, and the mayor.
 The businessmen proposed to the latter that he support the creation of a committee to examine racial tensions in the city.
 This was not intended to have any black members, although, comments Bishop, "this oversight was called to their attention".
 The committee was then suggested to be a biracial one.
 The mayor, however, saw this as surrendering to the SCLC, and refused.
 The committee was, in any case, not indeed to have to negotiate with King or Abernethy, as it was deliberately phrased as wishing to deal with law-abiding locals.
 Nor, indeed, did they wish to talk to locals they had not chosen: Hayling, although local, was deemed not to pass the "law-abiding" criterion, having already been arrested.

 In the background, an offer had been made by the city authorities to set up a biracial commission comprising five blacks and five whites.
 This would investigate complaints regarding segregation in return for an end to the demonstrations and mass meetings; it was supported by the SCLC as a fair compromise, and at a secret meeting of St. Augustine businessmen, the new committee was also endorsed.
 A Grand Jury was due to decide the issue over the next few days.